 If the engine cranks but does not start, check the position of the safety lanyard switch, and insure that it is in the run position.
+(Gasoline powered boats)

 Note: See pre-check section of this manual to avoid most common problems.
 Trained technicians should service any major problems.